I. Pinterest Inspiration Board

 Tip: There is a growing movement towards minimizing your top menu navigation options, and this is a good thing.
 (You should absolutely do this too!)

 The more options you give, the less your visitor is likely to do what you want them to.
 You’ll want at maximum, 6 options in your navigation.

 How do you choose what makes it at the top?
 Think of your website goals.

 Do you want someone to purchase from you?
 Read your blog?
 Subscribe to your newsletter?

 Whatever pages get visitors to take the actions you most want them to should make it into the top navigation.

 When writing out your content, give a little indication of what pages should be in the top navigation.

 Tip: Have an edit to make to your text content?
-Edit the Google Doc, instead of sending an email with the edit.
+Edit the shared Google Document., instead of sending an email with the edit.

 Tip: Write, proofread and edit. en have someone else do the same.
 You’ll want to be sure there’s no errors in your site copy.